 Situated in Borno state near the Cameroon border, Izghe is a Christian enclave in Nigeria’s predominantly Muslim northern states.
 On the same day, other villages in both Borno and Adamawa states, including Kirchang, Kwambula, Shuwa, Dagu, Yinagu, Bitiku and Yazza, were attacked by gunmen.

 The first reports indicated between 90 to 106 people were killed.
 But the death toll has increased as volunteers have discovered more bodies in destroyed houses, nearby bushes and farmlands.
 The victims were buried in mass graves of 15 bodies each, a local leader told news media.
 More than 10,000 people have fled across the Borno state border into Adamawa state for fear of new Islamist attacks, local government chairman Maina Ularamu told the Associated Press.

 Borno, Adamawa and Yobe states have been the most affected by the five-year Islamist insurgency in Nigeria.
 President Goodluck Jonathan declared a state of emergency in the three states in May 2013, deploying the army to the region, but without significant impact.

 Nigeria ranks No. 14 on the 2014 World Watch List, a list of the 50 countries where life for Christians is most difficult, according to Christian charity Open Doors International.
-The violence of Boko Haram, which has killed thousands of Christians since 2009 in its attempt to establish fundamentalist Islamic rule, is a major reason for the country’s high ranking.
+The violence of an extremist group that is located primarily in Northern Nigeria More, which has killed thousands of Christians since 2009 in its attempt to establish fundamentalist Islamic rule, is a major reason for the country’s high ranking.
 But Open Doors International says the situation is more complex, especially in Nigeria’s 12 northern states where Islamic law is in place and “where local government and social groups leave hardly any space for Christians to live their own lives”.